gleebtorin/rotating-info-streamelements-widget/README.md

 5. Click Done

 Once this is complete, you'll be able to change the settings for the widget in the settings tab.

+Optionally, if you want to use a font that is not in the Google Fonts library, replace `{{fontFamily}}` in `widget.css` with the name of the font you wish to use.
+Please ensure that you have it installed locally or have another solution to make it available.